 When $m=1$, in the case that $s \geq 2$, the remainder in \eqref{eq:shifted-symbol} is the symbol of a bounded operator.
 However, we will be interested in the case that $s$ can be any number in $\left[1,+ \infty\right[$.
 Then, the remainder is not bounded as $\alpha\to \infty$.
 To circumvent this, in Section \ref{sec:escape_function}, we will build $G$ directly on $(T^\ast M)_{\epsilon_0}$.
 This construction will not yield a $G$ such that $\nabla_{y,\eta} G =0$ on $T^\ast M$.
 Since Sj\"ostrand only considered compactly supported deformations, he could ignore this subtlety.
 In \cite{Sjostrand-96-convex-obstacle}, the fact that $\nabla_{y,\eta} G$ vanishes on $T^\ast M$ served two purposes.
 The first is Formula \eqref{eq:shifted-symbol}, and the second is a quick proof that the Jacobian of $\exp( H^{\omega_I}_G)$ is close to $1$.
 For the rest, that assumption is not necessary, and we can remove it.

-Equipped with this viaticum of symplectic geometry, we can define the functional spaces associated to adapted Lagrangians.
+Equipped with this viaticum of symplectic geometry, we can define the functional spaces associated with adapted Lagrangians.
 Beforehand, we have to check that there actually exists an analytic FBI transform in the sense of Definition \ref{def:analytic-FBI}.
-First, we observe that
+First, we recall that

 defines an admissible phase in the sense of Definition \ref{def:nonstandardphase}.
 From now on, we fix an admissible phase $\Phi_T$ (not necessarily equal to the phase above). \begin{lemma} Let $a$ be an elliptic symbol in $h^{- \frac{3n}{4}} S^{1,\frac{n}{4}}$.
 There exist an analytic FBI transform with symbol $a$ and phase $\Phi_T$. \end{lemma}